The Man with the Bag (film)

 The Man with the Bag is an upcoming American Christmas action comedy film directed by Adam Shankman and written by Allan Rice.
 It stars Alan Ritchson, Arnold Schwarzenegger, Awkwafina, Liza Koshy, Kyle Mooney, Adrian Martinez, Jane Krakowski, and Ken Jeong.

+The film is scheduled to be released on Amazon Prime Video on December 2, 2026.

 Premise

 Santa Claus enlists the help of a petty criminal after his sack of presents is stolen.